How to Change a Lock Cylinder

 1. Unlock and open the door.
 Leave the key in the lock.
 Check to see how the cylinder sits within the door.
 It may protrude by slightly different lengths at each end.

 2. In the edge of the door, locate the screw which is in line with the lock.
 Unscrew this screw.

 3. Push the lock out towards the inside, rotating the key gently if required to allow free exit.

 4. Check how the lock looks and ensure the new lock is the same way around and each end is the correct length.

 5. Insert the key in the new lock and offer up to the aperture.
-Rotate key gently in lock if needed until the lock locates accurately.
+Rotate the key gently in the lock, if needed, until the lock locates accurately.
 Check the cylinder is clear through the exit aperture.

 6. When the lock appears to be located correctly, insert the screw through the edge of the door and screw tight.
 You may need to move the lock slightly to locate the screw.